sohoffice/docExtract/README.md

   )
 ```

   The above will instruct sbt to run docExtract before swagger, and supply docExtractTargetFile as swaggerDescriptionFile so it can be picked up by swagger.

+  Execute `swagger` to re-generate swagger.json

 Installation
 ------------